Bumblebee202111/MinusOneMusic-public/README.md

   - Friends
   - MVs
 - Statusbar lyrics
-- Playlist dialog may not auto jump to current song on entrance on rare occations, and we'll keep tracking on this
 - \[Mini Player\] Swipe, Hide like `PlayControlView`
 - [Mini Player\] [Now Playing\] Transition
 - [Player] Continue the work of moving Player to VM